Gain insight and tips for making the best use of a Science Coach partnership, or any science visitor to your classroom.

 Students practice classifying different chemical reactions, balancing equations, and solving stoichiometry problems.

 In this lab, students will determine the specific heat capacity of multiple unknown metal samples through collecting data and completing calorimetric calculations.

 Join Adrian Dingle for a breakdown of what he does to bring his AP students up to speed in the month before the AP exam.

 News & Updates

-Using AACT Resources to Teach Phase Changes and Heat Transfer (February 22, 2018)
+Using AACT Resources to Teach Thermochemistry and Thermodynamics (April 5, 2018)

-In our last news post we looked at resources that focused on the gas laws.
-Now we are moving on to lessons and activities that can be used to support a unit plan for teaching phase changes and heat transfer.
-This includes exploring kinetic molecular theory, phase changes, heat capacity calculations, and calorimetry.
+In our last news post, we looked at classroom resources that focused on teaching aqueous solutions.
+Now we are moving on to lessons and activities that can be used to support a unit plan for teaching thermodynamics.
+This includes endothermic and exothermic processes, enthalpy, Hess’s Law, entropy, and free energy.